mc12-0/2026_D.melanogaster_Stress_Resistance_Experiment/README.md

-# Impact of three chromosomal inversions on stress resistance in *Drosophila melanogaster* from their ancestral range in Zambia
 # README - Data Structure
 This section contains all the data files (.csv format) used to analyze the impact of 3 different chromosomal inversions (karyotypes) on stress resistance  of Zambia originating *Drosophila melanogaster*.
 Multiple stress experimental setup were performed:
 1. Thermal stress (heat/cold shock) on both larvae and adult flies.